Centre for Policy Research’s foreign funding licence suspended

 The Ministry of Home Affairs has suspended the Foreign Contribution Regulation Act licence of the Centre for Policy Research for 180 days, the Delhi-based think tank said on Wednesday.

-The Centre for Policy Research describes itself as a “non-partisan, independent institution dedicated to conducting research that contributes to high-quality scholarship, better policies, and a more robust public discourse about the issues that impact life in India”.
+Founded in 1973, the Centre for Policy Research describes itself as a “non-partisan, independent institution dedicated to conducting research that contributes to high-quality scholarship, better policies, and a more robust public discourse about the issues that impact life in India”.

 Registration under Foreign Contribution (Regulation) Act, or FCRA, is mandatory to receive foreign funds.
-Its suspension makes the think tank ineligible to get fresh foreign donations or use the existing donations without the home ministry’s clearance.
+Its suspension makes the think tank ineligible to get fresh donations from abroad or use the existing foreign donations without the home ministry’s clearance.

 The development came after the Centre for Policy Research, along with the non-governmental organisation Oxfam India and the Independent and Public Spirited Media Foundation in Bengaluru, were raided by the Income Tax department in September.

 In the recent past, non-profit organisations have alleged that the Modi government was using the FCRA law to target them.
-The FCRA of Oxfam India had ended in January.
+The government had rejected Oxfam India’s application for renewal of its foreign funding licence in December 2021, after which the organisation told the Delhi High Court that it was declined in a “non-speaking/unreasoned cryptic” manner.

-“The suspension was ordered on Monday based on prime facie evidence that certain provisions of FCRA were not followed,” the official said.
+“The suspension was ordered on Monday based on prime facie evidence that certain provisions of FCRA were not followed,” the official claimed.
 “After suspension, a thorough investigation will take place and further decision will be [accordingly] taken.”

 However, the Centre for Policy Research in a statement said that it is completely in compliance with the law and has been routinely scrutinised and audited by government authorities, including the Comptroller and Auditor General of India.